 Conduct a Comprehensive Assessment

 The next step is understanding your child's abilities.
-This process involves comprehensive evaluations covering various aspects like academic skills, social abilities, communication skills, and life skills.
+This process involves evaluations covering academic skills, social abilities, communication skills, and life skills.
 This holistic assessment will clearly show where your child stands and what areas need attention.

 Set Measurable Goals